DrThomasAger/smile/README.md

 ## Why (: Smile?
 - **Science says it makes you feel good** - Smiling makes you happier, more productive, and makes the models happier too.
+- **Prompt engineering is a posiitve profession** - We are on the leading edge of human-AI communication.
+Let's (: Smile while we do it.
 - **Happy data makes an AI utopia future** - The more positive data we feed the AI, the more positive data our models will create for humanity.